 - Learn about Taipei 101’s “mass damper” to learn how the building is wind and earthquake-proof.

-My take: I generally don’t find observatories impressive, but Taipei 101’s is the best one I’ve been to.
+🍀 My take: I generally don’t find observatories impressive, but Taipei 101’s observation deck is the best one I’ve been to.
 The photo booths are fun, the mass damper exhibit is scientifically interesting, and the view is impressive at sunset.

-Why: Chiang Kai-shek is not only a national monument and popular spot, but it’s also surrounded by a pretty park area where locals hang out.
-There is also a beautiful concert hall and a theater building inside the park.
+🤔 Why: Chiang Kai-shek is not only a national monument and popular spot, but it’s also surrounded by a pretty park area where locals hang out.

-- Walk or run round the park and look at the three stunning buildings.
-During the day time, you can also watch the locals use the park for community activities.
+- Walk or run around the park and look at the three stunning buildings in the complex:

 - Watch the changing of the guards in Chiang Kai-shek’s building.
 They do it every hour and it can be viewed indoors or outdoors, after you climb the stairs.

-How long to visit: 60-90 minutes will allow you to walk the entire park and look at all 3 buildings near the Chiang Kai-shek Memorial Hall.
+⏰ Expected duration: 60 to 90 minutes will allow you to walk the entire park and look at all 3 buildings near the Chiang Kai-shek Memorial Hall.

-Cost: Free; Chiang Kai-shek Memorial Hall doesn’t have an entrance fee.
+💰 Expected cost: Chiang Kai-shek Memorial Hall is free and doesn’t have an entrance fee.

 🤔 Why: Ximending District is a walkable district with shopping, food, street art and Japanese culture.
-It’s also a very happening location, especially during at night, where you might catch a few street performers.
+It’s also a very happening location, especially at night, where you might catch a few street performers.

 - Walk along the streets and check out the shops, which include: tattoo parlors, arcade games, trendy bubble tea flavor places, claw machine arcades, graffiti art, and more.
-I got a nice haircut here for $30 (this includes tip).
+I got a nice haircut here for $30 USD, which included a tip.

 - If you go at night, street performers and a few food stalls will appear.
-Note: the Dian Dian Tea stall serves pawpaw smoothies, which is hard to get at other places.
+Note: the Dian Dian Tea stall serves pawpaw smoothies, which are hard to get at other places.

-Duration: You can spend anywhere between 1 hour for a quick stroll to a full day of exploring and shopping at Ximending District.
+⏰ Suggested duration: You can spend anywhere between an hour for a quick stroll to a full day of exploring and shopping at Ximending District.

 10. Take a dip in a Beitou hot springs

-Why: Beitou’s hot springs may not be the most beautiful, but its close proximity to Taipei makes it a popular destination to relax and get away from the city.
+🤔 Why: Beitou’s hot springs may not be the most beautiful, but its proximity to Taipei makes it a popular destination to relax and get away from the city.

 The most interesting thing offered at the Spring City Resort was a hot marble stone that you could peacefully lay on.

-Duration: You’ll need at least 3-4 hours to visit a Beitou hot spring, including the 40+ minutes needed get to the Beitou area from Taipei.
+⏰ Suggested duration: You’ll need at least three to four hours to visit a Beitou hot spring, including the 40+ minutes needed to get to the Beitou area from Taipei.

-Cost: The price point for the hot springs vary from budget to more luxury.
-I paid $25 at Spring City Resort, which was in the middle, and that included a shower, locker, towel, shower cap and sandals.
+💰 Expected cost: The price point for the hot springs vary from budget to luxury.
+I paid $25 USD at Spring City Resort, which was in the middle, and that included a shower, locker, towel, shower cap and sandals.

-My take: The hot springs in Beitou are not a “must” visit.
-I think it’s only worth it if you want a more relaxing experience a metro-ride away.
+🍀 My take: The hot springs in Beitou are not a must-visit.
+I think it’s only worth visiting if you want a relaxing experience that’s only a metro ride away.

-In no priority order, here are five other popular things to do in Taiwan if you’re staying for a longer period of time:
+In no particular order, here are seven other popular things to do in Taiwan if you’re staying for a longer period of time:

-- Sun Moon Lake: About 3 hours south of Taipei, Taiwan’s most famous lake is a beautiful spot for swimming and boating, with stunning views of the surrounding mountains.
+- Sun Moon Lake.
+Located about three hours south of Taipei, Sun Moon Lake is Taiwan’s most famous lake and it’s a beautiful spot for swimming and boating, with stunning views of the surrounding mountains.

-- Taipei Tianhou Temple: A 15-minute walk from Lungshan Temple, Tianhou Temple is ornate temple dedicated to Mazu, the Chinese goddess of the sea, and one of the oldest temples in Taipei.
+- Taipei Tianhou Temple.
+A 15-minute walk from Lungshan Temple in Taipei, Tianhou Temple is an ornate temple dedicated to Mazu, the Chinese goddess of the sea, and one of the oldest temples in Taipei.

 5-7 Day Itinerary for Taipei

-Below is how to spend 5 days in Taiwan while doing all the top activities and eating all the food mentioned above.
-For more downtime, you can do everything in 6-7 days.
+Below is a great way to spend five packed days in Taiwan while doing all the top activities and eating all the delicious food mentioned above.
+For more downtime, you can do everything in this Taipei itinerary in six to seven days.

-This itinerary resembles how I spent my time in Taiwan while incorporating improvements.
+This is the improved version of my one-week Taiwan travel itinerary.
 I’ve included my actual timestamps to give you an idea of how long you might need for each activity and how to efficiently sequence things.